Washington National Cathedral: 2011 earthquake

 The cathedral was damaged in August 2011 during the Virginia earthquake.
 Finial stones on several pinnacles broke off, and several pinnacles twisted out of alignment or collapsed entirely.
 Some gargoyles and other carvings were damaged, and a hole was punched through the metal-clad roof by falling masonry.
 Cracks also appeared in the flying buttresses surrounding the apse.
 Inside, initial inspections revealed less damage, with some mortar joints loose or falling out.
 The cathedral, which had no earthquake insurance, struggled to cope with the cost of the damage.

 Washington National Cathedral closed from August 24 to November 7, 2011, as $2 million was spent to stabilize the structure and remove damaged or loose stone.
 Safety netting was erected throughout the nave to protect visitors from any debris that might fall from above.
 The cathedral reopened for the consecration and installation of Mariann Budde as the ninth Bishop of Washington on November 12, 2011.
 At that time, estimates of the cost of the damage were about $25 million.

 Identifying the full extent of the damage and construction planning and studies over the next two years consumed another $2.5 million.
 In 2011, the cathedral received a $700,000 preservation work matching grant from the Save America's Treasures program, a public-private partnership operated by the nonprofit National Trust for Historic Preservation.
 The program, which is federally funded, required the cathedral to match the grant dollar-for-dollar with private funds and use the money solely for preservation work.

-The Reverend Canon Gary R. Hall was chosen to be the 10th dean of Washington National Cathedral in July 2012.